-As anyone who is learning English will know, you will have come across the fact that English seems to be missing a way to address more than one person, but does it really?
+As anyone who is learning English will know, you will have come across the fact that English seems to be missing a way to address more than one person directly.
+But does it really?
 Is there a plural of ‘you’?
 Is ‘you’ plural?

 History